begluk/jekyll-now/_posts/2021-11-15-Best-Budget-Mechanical-Keyboards-Nov-2021.md

 The first and (in our opinion) the best on our list is the **Redragon K552**

 The **Redragon K552-RGB** is a great choice for budget gamers.
-It sports blue switches which have great tactile feedback.
+It sports red switches which have great tactile feedback.
 We were pleasantly surprised by the quality of this keyboard for the price.
 You get great RGB lighting which not even some more expensive models have.
 For the price of around 40$ this is a great deal.
 We sincerely recommend it if you want a quality keyboard for little money.

 Pros:
 - Great RGB options